sidneydijkstra/PADEngine/README.md

 ﻿# PAD Engine
-Basic 3D Engine Runs in Vulcan On Windows, Linux and Mac.
+Basic 3D Engine Runs in Vulkan On Windows, Linux and Mac.

 How to build
 ---------